satishkamavaram/agentic-ai-a2a-mcp/README.md

 ```

 ### Pre-requisite
-Create a .env file at the root of project with below line and configure your OPEN_API_KEY
+In .env file at the root of project configure your OPEN_API_KEY
 ```
 OPENAI_API_KEY=<<OPENAI_API_KEY>>
 ```